Antimicrobial Susceptibility Testing (AST)

 Using the direct method...

-• The inoculum from a processed specimen or an untreated sterile specimen is diluted (according to number of AFB observed on a smear) to the correct concentration.
+• The inoculum from a processed or untreated sterile specimen is diluted (according to the number of AFB observed on a smear) to the correct concentration.

-• Because the concentration of tubercle bacilli is presumably greater, the direct method has the advantage of a shorter time to reporting results.
+• Because the concentration of tubercle bacilli is presumably greater, the direct method has the advantage of a shorter time to report results.

 • The contamination rate (in non-sterile specimens) with this method may be as high as ≥ 15%, rendering the test a failure.
 The contamination must be ≤ 5%, which is more easily obtained by the indirect method.